ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_cosine.jpg)](gradient_cosine.jpg)

-Or take it a step further and make a smooth parabolic peek in the center of the linear gradient.
+Or take it a step further and make a smooth parabolic peak in the center of the linear gradient.

 ~~~
 convert -size 100x100 gradient: -function Polynomial -4,4,0 \